helpers/handlebars-helpers/README.md

 [MIT License](LICENSE-MIT)

 ## Release History
+* 2013-05-02    v0.1.32    Updated utils and a number of helpers, including value, property, and stringify.
+* 2013-04-21    v0.1.31    Fixing relative helper
+* 2013-04-20    v0.1.30    Refactoring helpers-collection module to separate the functions from the Handlebars helper registration process.
+* 2013-04-16    v0.1.25    Adding defineSection and renderSection helpers to try to get sections populated in a layout from the page.
 * 2013-04-07    v0.1.21    Add markdown helpers back, add more tests.
 * 2013-04-06    v0.1.20    Generalized helpers structure, externalized utilities.
 * 2013-04-05    v0.1.11    New authors and gist helpers, general cleanup and new tests.
 * 2013-04-04    v0.1.10    Externalized utility javascript from helpers.js
 * 2013-03-28    v0.1.8    Gruntfile updated with mocha tests for 71 helpers, bug fixes.
 * 2013-03-18    v0.1.7    New path helper "relative", for resolving relative path from one absolute path to another.
 * 2013-03-16    v0.1.3    New helpers, "formatPhoneNumber" and "eachProperty"
 * 2013-03-15    v0.1.2    Update README.md with documentation, examples.
 * 2013-03-06    v0.1.0    First commit.

-### Roadmap
-* Separate into modules
-* YAML format, use templates for easier maintenance

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sun Apr 21 2013 15:24:24._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Thu May 02 2013 02:28:18._